Project-OSRM/node-osrm/README.md

     make

-Under the hood this uses [node-gyp](https://github.com/TooTallNate/node-gyp) to compile the source code.
+Under the hood this uses [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) (which itself used [node-gyp](https://github.com/TooTallNate/node-gyp)) to compile the source code.

 # Testing